Presque Isle Downs and Casino Review

 Presque Isle is a newly-acquired property in Pennsylvania.
 Churchill Downs purchased the property earlier this year from Eldorado Resorts.

 As such, Churchill Downs will partner with Golden Nugget to launch a New Jersey online sportsbook.
 Golden Nugget, in turn, brings developer SBTech to the table with it for a PA project.
-However, Presque Isle still has not filed its $10 million sports betting application.
+The two will work together on the casino’s sportsbook, both retail and mobile.

 The Presque Isle Downs site is an SBTech production, operating under the brand BetAmerica.